 Councilman Kevin Conwell is proud to have served as Ward 9 Councilman since November 2001.
-His ward includes the Glenville, Little Italy and University Circle areas.
+His ward includes Glenville and part of University Circle.

 The Councilman focuses his services on family issues and economic development.
 Notably, he has sponsored legislation to create the Mayor’s Taskforce on Responsible Fatherhood and to create a citywide, dual emergency phone system that includes the 311 and reverse 911 systems, which provide key information to Cleveland residents in emergencies.